arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

     - **Industrial IoT gateway:** Connect your devices, machines, and sensors to a Portenta C33 gateway.
 Collect real-time operation data and display them on an Arduino IoT Cloud dashboard, leveraging end-to-end secure data encryption.
     - **Machine monitoring to track OEE/OPE:** Track Overall Equipment Efficiency (OEE) and Overall Process Effectiveness (OPE) with the Portenta C33 as an IoT node.
 Collect data and get alerted on machine uptime and unplanned downtime to provide reactive maintenance and improve production rate.
     - **Inline Quality Assurance:** Leverage full compatibility between Portenta C33 and Nicla family to carry out quality control in your production lines.
 Collect Nicla smart sensing data with the Portenta C33 to catch defects early and resolve them before they travel down the line.
-- **Prototyping:** The Portenta C33 can assist Portenta and MKR developers with their IoT prototypes by integrating ready-to-use Wi-Fi/Bluetooth® connectivity and various of peripheral interfaces, including CAN, SAI, SPI, and I2C.
+- **Prototyping:** The Portenta C33 can assist Portenta and MKR developers with their IoT prototypes by integrating ready-to-use Wi-Fi®/Bluetooth® connectivity and various peripheral interfaces, including CAN, SAI, SPI, and I2C.
 Moreover, the Portenta C33 can be promptly programmed with high-level languages like MicroPython, allowing for rapid prototyping of IoT applications.
 - **Building Automation:** The Portenta C33 can be used in multiple building automation applications:
     - **Energy Consumption Monitoring:** Collect and monitor consumption data from all services (e.g., gas, water, electricity) in a single system.
 Display usage trends in Arduino IoT Cloud charts, providing an overall image for energy management optimization and cost reduction.
-    - **Appliances Control System**: Leverage high-performing Portenta C33 microcontroller to real-time control your appliances.
+    - **Appliances Control System**: Leverage high-performing Portenta C33 microcontroller to control in real-time your appliances.
 Adjust HVAC heating or improve the efficiency of your ventilation system, control the motors of your curtains, and switch on/off lights.
-The onboard Wi-Fi® connectivity easily allows Cloud integration, so that everything is under control even from remote.
+The onboard Wi-Fi® connectivity easily allows Cloud integration, so that everything is under control even from the remote.

 </div>

 ## Board Overview

 <p style="text-align: justify;">
 The Portenta C33 is a powerful microcontroller board designed for low-cost IoT applications.
-Based on the high-performance R7FA6M5BH2CBG microcontroller from Renesas®, it offers a range of key features and a low-power design that make it well-suited for a variety of applications.The board has been designed with the same form factor as the Portenta H7 and is backward compatible, making it fully compatible with all Portenta family shields and carriers through its MKR-styled and high-density connectors.
-Table 1 summarizes the board's main features, Table 2, 3 4, 5, and 6 shows more detailed information of the board's microcontroller, secure element, Ethernet transceiver, and external memory.
+Based on the high-performance R7FA6M5BH2CBG microcontroller from Renesas®, it offers a range of key features and a low-power design that make it well-suited for a variety of applications.
+The board has been designed with the same form factor as the Portenta H7 and is backward compatible, making it fully compatible with all Portenta family shields and carriers through its MKR-styled and high-density connectors.
+Table 1 summarizes the board's main features, and Table 2, 3, 4, 5, and 6 shows more detailed information about the board's microcontroller, secure element, Ethernet transceiver, and external memory.
 </p>

 <div style="text-align:center;">